 Squeeze your way to breath and energy orgasms

-Yes, it’s totally a thing to orgasm by breathing, clenching, and visualizing energy moving up your body.
+Yes, it’s a thing to orgasm by breathing, clenching, and visualizing energy moving up your body.
 It does take time (I had months of practice), but even if you don’t get all the way there, it’s still good to meditate and increase your bodily awareness.

 The energy feels less isolated to the genitals and more of a dispersed bodily flood than a genital orgasm.
 It’s even more spread out than a cervical orgasm‘s womb-centered feeling… which totally makes sense.

 Sex isn’t all about orgasms, but everyone who wants them should feel free to explore.
-Breath and energy orgasms give some (like those with spinal cord injuries) an alternative route entirely, while making others more receptive.
+Breath and energy orgasms give some (like those with spinal cord injuries) an alternative route entirely while making others more receptive.

-And remember to enjoy the ride!
+Above all, remember to enjoy the ride!

 This post wasn’t to say that you should aspire to do all of this.
 If you’re happy with where your pelvic floor and orgasms are, that’s totally cool.

-I’m just someone who’s gotten bored with standard kegel exercises and wanted to go explore beyond.
+I’m just someone who’s gotten bored with standard Kegel exercises and wanted to go explore beyond.
 I wanted to show people some of the possibilities.
 If you’ve read this far, maybe you’re the same way, and I hope you’ve found your new “ooh, shiny!”

 Did you enjoy reading this post?

-I use affiliate links throughout this post for my fav sex shops: SheVibe, Spectrum Boutique, and Peepshow Toys.
-This means that buying stuff through my links brings me commission at no extra cost to you!
+I use affiliate links throughout this post for my favorite sex shops: SheVibe, Spectrum Boutique, and Peepshow Toys.
+This means that buying stuff through my links brings me a commission at no extra cost to you!
 You’d actually save 10% off your whole order by using my coupon code SUPERSMASHCACHE at Peepshow Toys.